USEPA/e-manifest/README.md

 General Program listserv

-* Subscribe: Send a blank message to: eManifest-subscribe@lists.epa.gov
+* Subscribe: Send a blank message to: join-eManifest@lists.epa.gov

 Developers only listserv (Are you a developer that will consume e-Manifest's APIs?)

-* Subscribe: Send a blank message to: e-manifestdev-subscribe@lists.epa.gov
+* Subscribe: Send a blank message to: join-e-manifestdev@lists.epa.gov

 ## Project History
 In 2014 and 2015 EPA developed a technical architecture for e-Manifest.